textioHQ/js-style-guide/README.md

-# Textio Web Apps JavaScript Style Guide
+# ✨ Textio Web Apps JavaScript Style Guide ✨

-*A mostly reasonable approach to JavaScript, Based on AirBnb Style guide*
+*⚡️🌈 A mostly reasonable approach to JavaScript, Based on AirBnb Style guide 🌈⚡️*

+This style guide is a reference when working in web-apps owned spaces.
+It is not a strict set of rules, but a guide to improve code consistency & readability.
+Included are `eslint` rules with examples, general style preferences, naming conventions, and 🎓learning moments.

 Other Style Guides